- Catch a CAT

-Employers: Learn about the Pass Programs specifically designed for getting your employees to and from work or the federal Commuter Choice program that offers tax incentives for employers.
+Employers: Learn about the Pass Programs specifically designed for getting your employees to and from work or the federal Commuter Choice program.
 Then contact our Marketing & Business Development department or call (912) 629-3916 to discuss options for your customizable pass program.

 Local and Express Bus Service

 Chatham Area Transit buses offers employees an affordable and convenient option for traveling to and from work.
-Use the Google Trip Planner tool in the image at the top of this page (click on “Plan Your Trip”), or access our Maps & Schedules to select the best route for your next commute.
+Use the CAT App, the Google Trip Planner tool in the image at the top of this page (click on “Plan Your Trip”), or access our Maps & Schedules to select the best route for your next commute.

 Also, consider catching the dot; it’s free and runs through downtown Savannah every 10 minutes.

 Some people can ride a bicycle all the way to work.
 If that’s not feasible for you, then consider combining your bicycle commute with transit.
 Bike racks are installed on every CAT bus to make getting around as easy as possible, and information on using the bike rack and other biking resources can be found on our Bike & Ride page.